quixio/quix-docs/docs/apis/query-api/raw-data.md

 ### Restricting by Stream or time

-In reality, you’ll have far more data in the catalogue, so you’ll want to filter it.
+In reality, you’ll have far more data in the stored data, so you’ll want to filter it.
 Three remaining properties of the request object allow you to do so:

   - `streamIds`